 - As part of our oversubscription criteria, any applicant who is a 'looked after child' or previously looked after child, provided she has achieved the lower qualifying score, will be offered a place even if she is not ranked in the top 128 places.
 Any applicant in receipt of Pupil Premium or Service Premium, provided she has achieved the lower qualifying score and her permanent home address is within the designated area of the school, will be offered a place even if she is not ranked in the top 128 places. - As part of the Kendrick School's Widening Horizons project, a free test familiarisation programme will be provided for Year 5 Pupil Premium and children in care who have applied to take the entrance test.
-Kendrick School will contact the parents/carers of these students to explain the process. - A' looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services function (see definition in section 22(1) of the Children Act 1989).
-Previously looked after children are children (b) who were looked after, but ceased to be so because they were adopted or became subject to a child arrangement order or special guardian ship order. - Pupil Premium are those students who have received funding for free school meals at any point in the last 6 years or who are currently eligible for free school meals. - The Service Premium is designed to support children with parents/carers serving in the regular British armed forces.
-Students attract the premium if they meet the following criteria: one of their parents/carers is serving in the regular armed forces; one of their parents/carers served in the regular armed forces in the last 5 years or one of their parents/carers died while serving in the armed forces and the student is in receipt of a pension under the Armed Forces Compensation Scheme (AFCS) and the War Pensions Scheme (WPS).
+Kendrick School will contact the parents/carers of these students to explain the process. - A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-- If your daughter is receives Pupil Premium or Service Premium or is a 'looked after child' or 'previously looked after child' please select the appropriate choice in the drop down box. - Kendrick School will request evidence of the above from your daughter's current primary school.
+- Pupil Premium are those students who have received funding for free school meals at any point in the last 6 years or who are currently eligible for free school meals. - The Service Premium is designed to support children with parents/carers serving in the regular British armed forces.
+Students attract the Premium if they meet the following criteria: one of their parents/carers is serving in the regular armed forces (including students with a parent who is on full commitment as part of the full time reserve service); one of their parents/carers served in the regular armed forces since 2016 or one of their parents/carers died while serving in the armed forces and the student is in receipt of a pension under the Armed Forces Compensation Scheme (AFCS) or the War Pensions Scheme (WPS) - If your daughter receives Pupil Premium or Service Premium or is a 'looked after child' or 'previously looked after child' please select the appropriate choice in the drop down box. - Kendrick School will request evidence of the above from your daughter's current primary school.